 Scope of request: England and Wales – 2011 to 2016

-Information requested: How many instances were recorded where children subject to a child arrangements order for contact were abducted by their father?
+Information requested: How many instances were recorded where children subject to a child arrangements order for contact were abducted by their mother?

 Summary response: Data may be held in physical files.
 Even if the request was just for a single year (2016) it would take too long and cost too much to go through the files and provide this information.